garden-io/garden/docs/reference/providers/kubernetes.md

 [providers](#providers) > [kaniko](#providerskaniko) > tolerations

-Specify tolerations to apply to each Kaniko builder Pod.
+Specify tolerations to apply to each Kaniko builder pod.
 Useful to control which nodes in a cluster can run builds.
 Same tolerations will be used for the util pod unless they are specifically set under `util.tolerations`

 | Type            | Default | Required |
 | --------------- | ------- | -------- |